httpwg/wg-materials/ietf90/minutes.md

 We need a mechanism to opt in or opt out of a proxy,

-Ericsson is working with Opera to implement
+Ericsson is working with Opera to implement.

-Yoav:
-    If i take my mobile phone mobile, how does it do discovery, and what can the user do to make an informed intelligent decision?
+Yoav: If i take my mobile phone mobile, how does it do discovery, and what can the user do to make an informed intelligent decision?

 Sal: it would be in the access network.

 Adam Langley: why would people implement this for only HTTP?

 Peter: another way to do a SPDY proxy.

 Peter Lepeska: HTTP URIs over TLS.